-In the end, I would like to thank all the Institute employees, both in the scientific and supporting units, for their work in the past period, and I am looking forward to further collaboration and exciting discoveries at all our workplaces.
+Finally, I would like to thank all our Institute employees, both in research laboratories and service, administrative, as well as animal facility units, for their accomplished work, and I am looking forward to further excellent collaboration and new discoveries from our research departments in 2022.